Lycodon ruhstrati: Habitat and ecology

 L. ruhstrati is oviparous, or egg-laying, with females laying four eggs in each clutch.
 It is a montane species and is found on slopes, in caves, and beneath stones in mountain streams.
 It is also found in agricultural land and both natural and plantation forests in the foothills.

 The snake is known to predate upon the brown anole, Anoles sagrei, as well as upon Diploderma swinhonis.

 Range and distribution

-L. ruhstrati occurs in the Tranninh Plateau of Laos, in northern Vietnam, and a number of locations in southern China.
-It has been found in Hong Kong and Taiwan, as well as the Chinese provinces of Anhui, Fujian, Gansu, Guangdong, Guanxi, Guizhou, Jiangxi, Shaanxi, Sichuan, and Zhejiang.
-The subspecies Lycodon ruhstrati multifasciatus (Maki, 1931) has also been found in Japan's Ryukyu islands; however, this subspecies was subsequently reclassified as a separate species.
+L. ruhstrati occurs in the Tranninh Plateau of Laos, northern Vietnam, Taiwan, and southern China.
+It has been found in the Chinese provinces of Anhui, Fujian, Gansu, Guangdong, Guanxi, Guizhou, Jiangxi, Shaanxi, Sichuan, and Zhejiang, as well as Hong Kong.
+The subspecies Lycodon ruhstrati multifasciatus (Maki, 1931) has also been found in Japan's Ryukyu Islands; however, this subspecies was subsequently reclassified as a separate species.

 L. ruhstrati is classified as a species of Least Concern by the International Union for Conservation of Nature, because it is presumed to have a large population and to be distributed over a large area.
 It is also not thought to be declining very fast.
 No steps are currently being taken to specifically conserve this species, although it is thought to be found in a number of protected areas.